davidpdrsn/axum-live-view/README.md

 #[tokio::main]
 async fn main() {
-    // liveviews must send and receive messages both from the browser and from
+    // Live views must send and receive messages both from the browser and from
     // other parts of your application. `axum_live_view::pubsub` is how that is
     // done.
     //